UNDP's response

 The consequences of the war in Ukraine on the Moldovan population are far-reaching, with particularly adverse effects on already vulnerable and poor segments of the population.
 Based on a recent simulation exercise, UNDP estimates that the number of people living in poverty due to the impact of the war, including high inflation, could more than triple to about 35% of the total population.
 UNDP estimated over 63% of families to become energy poor.

-A new Energy Vulnerability Reduction Fund, developed by UNDP and implemented by the Government of Moldova is positively mitigating this trend, supporting energy poor households through short-term compensations and longer-term energy efficiency.
-UNDP helps mobilize resources for the Energy Vulnerability Reduction Fund.
+The Energy Vulnerability Reduction Fund (EVRF), developed by UNDP and implemented by the Government of Moldova is positively mitigating this trend, supporting energy poor households through short-term compensations and longer-term energy efficiency.
+Refugees and their host families were encouraged to apply for compensations by registering on the EVRF online platform.
+Around 792,000 households, including with refugees, have applied for compensations during the period of November 2023-March 2024.

 Interagency inclusion & livelihoods working group